Ferrite-FEM/Tensors.jl/docs/src/man/constructing_tensors.md

  0.0
 ```

-By default, a tensor of `Float64`s is created but by explicitly giving the `T` parameter, this can be changed:
+By default, a tensor of `Float64`s is created, but by explicitly giving the `T` parameter this can be changed:

 ```jldoctest
 julia> zero(SymmetricTensor{4, 2, Float32})